primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image98.png)

-Choosing a timeframe for the response will help generate reminders in you or your manager's dashboard when the response is coming due or overdue.
-This timeframe, depending on your configuration, will take one of two forms: the time period after which the response will be due (e.g. three hours, one day); or the actual due date for the response (e.g. November 30, 2017).
+Choosing a timeframe for the service will help generate reminders in you or your manager's dashboard when the service is coming due or overdue.
+This timeframe, depending on your configuration, will take one of two forms: the time period after which the service will be due (e.g. three hours, one day); or the actual due date for the service (e.g. November 30, 2017).
 Both these forms are displayed in the pictures below.
 For more information on these reminders, check out the Dashboards section.

 ![](img/image101.png)

 ![](img/image106.png)

 Selecting a service provider in this form will allow you to refer your case to the service provider directly from the form.
-Make sure you fill in the "Service Provider Name" field, or no "REFER" button will appear for this particular response.
+Make sure you fill in the "Service Provider Name" field, or no "REFER" button will appear for this particular service.
 In the situation below, we have selected a medical specialist to perform a medical service for our case.

 ![](img/image99.png)

-## Referring from Response Overview Form
+## Referring from Services Form

-Once you have saved the case with this new response, and have been redirected back to the view page, go to the Response Overview form and the response you just added.
-At the top of the response's subform, you should see a "REFER" button.
+Once you have saved the case with this new service, and have been redirected back to the view page, go to the Services form and the service you just added.
+At the top of the service's subform, you should see a "REFER" button.
 Click on this button, and you will see a modal like the one pictured below.
 Here, you can enter information on your referral just like you normally would.
-However, if you have already filled out a service provider and a service type for your response, these fields will be pre-entered for you.
+However, if you have already filled out a service provider and a service type for your service, these fields will be pre-entered for you.
 Remember to ensure that your case has provided consent, or that you choose the override consent option before referring.

 ![](img/image100.png)